 Today I offer ADHD / ADD coaching for adults and offer this short personal history.
 Like you, I too have travelled a bumpy ADHD highway.
 Though I’m sure my life does not match yours, I am equally sure that being ADHD/ADD – we have a lot in common.

-I live in London, UK.
 I have tried many supplements and been on more ADHD medications than anyone I have met but I do not take any ADHD medications at the moment, as they provide me only slight benefit and cause me tachycardia issues.
 I walk a lot, eat quite healthily and I am wheat-free.
 Though I struggle a little with the dishes and tidying up, I am a good dad or so my daughter thankfully reassures me!

 I love to learn, to read, and to travel – read my thoughts on the novelty of travel here in my Camel market experience.
 With forty-five years gaming experience starting in 1975 with pong, racing and tank battle, I can personally confirm that there is a link between game playing and ADHD – games don’t make us ADHD, they help keep our boredom at bay.
 I am a pretty good cook, in a very ADHD improvisational way.

 Here’s my ADHD life from childhood: